-Speaking at your mother’s funeral is not easy.
+Knowing what to say at your mother’s funeral can be a challenge.
 Not only are you overwhelmed by the emotions of losing your mom but also you have many experiences which makes it hard to decide which one to say and which one to leave out.

 Since you have only one chance of speaking at your mother’s funeral, you have to get it right.
 If you mess up your speech in your mother’s funeral, you will live with the regret for the rest of your life.